michaelonubogu/zafiro/README.md

 @inject(TYPE.DirectMessageRepository) private readonly _dmRepository: Repository<DirectMessage>;
 ```

-The dependency injection in Zafiro is powered by [InversifyJS](https://github.com/inversify/InversifyJS).
+The Dependency Injection API in Zafiro is powered by [InversifyJS](https://github.com/inversify/InversifyJS).

+The Repository API is powered by [TypeORM API](https://github.com/typeorm/typeorm#create-an-entity):

 ### Declaring a Controller

+You can declare a controller as follows:

 ```ts
 import { injectable, inject } from "inversify";